|

 BENNY POWELL

-jazz lecturers on the contemporary music scene.
-He is a world-class
+jazz lecturers on the music scene.

-musician who draws upon his vast experience, deep roots in the jazz
+musician who draws upon his vast experience,

-tradition, and a driving capacity to expand his concept of modern music.
+and a driving capacity to expand his concept of modern music.

-jazz critic Nat Hentoff has written: "Benny Powell's playing has always
+"Benny Powell's playing has always

-had a flowing coherence.
+had a flowing coherence"

 Sometimes performing alongside pianist Jane Jarvis and bassist Earl May,